Berlusconi urged to quit as bond yields climb

 The jump in the yield reflected widening market scepticism about measures EU leaders agreed last week to stem the euro zone crisis.

 Italian bank leaders said tensions on sovereign bond markets risked hitting the wider economy.
-Giovanni Bazoli, chairman of Italy's biggest retail bank Intesa San Paolo, told a conference in Rome the risk of a credit crunch was "inevitable" if tensions on the sovereign debt market continued.
+Giovanni Bazoli, chairman of Italy's biggest retail bank Intesa San Paolo (ISP.MI), told a conference in Rome the risk of a credit crunch was "inevitable" if tensions on the sovereign debt market continued.

 Ferrari's Montezemolo said in his letter "There is not a minute to lose.
 The savings of Italian people, social cohesion and Italy's membership of the euro are all at risk."